cfengine/documentation/reference/language-concepts/pattern-matching-and-referencing.markdown

 ### Anchored vs. unanchored regular expressions

-CFEngine uses the full power of regular expressions, but there are two “flavors” of regex.
+CFEngine uses the full power of regular expressions, but there are two "flavors" of regex.
 Because they behave somewhat differently (while still utilizing the same syntax), it is important to know which one is used for a particular component of CFEngine:

-An “anchored” regular expression will only successfully match an entire string, from start to end.
+An "anchored" regular expression will only successfully match an entire string, from start to end.
 An anchored regular expression behaves as if it starts with `^` and ends with `$`, whether you specify them yourself or not.
 Furthermore, an anchored regular expression cannot have these automatic anchors removed.

-An “unanchored” regular expression may successfully match anywhere in a string.
+An "unanchored" regular expression may successfully match anywhere in a string.
 An unanchored regex may use anchors (such as `^`, `$`, `\A`, `\Z`, `\b`, etc.) to restrict where in the string it may match.
 That is, an unanchored regular expression may be easily converted into a partially- or